Davsan88/guidesAndNotes/react.md

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It allows developers to create large web applications that can change data without reloading the page.

+## What's JSX

+JSX stands for JavaScript XML.
+It allows you to write HTML in React and is a syntax extension for JavaScript.
+JSX makes it easier to write and add HTML in React.

 # Advance React